-Osage is a Siouan language in Oklahoma.
+Osage is a Siouan language in Oklahoma in the USA.
 In 2009 there were only 15-20 elderly second languge speakers of Osage.
 However, the Osage Nation are working to revive and revitalise their language, and there were some 300 people studying it in 2015.

 Historically Osage was spoken in parts of Missouri, Arkansas and Kansas.
 The Osage tribe was moved to Oklahoma in 1872.
 The number of Osage declined significantly during the 20th century.

 Osage is written mainly with the Latin alphabet.
 A new alphabet for Osage (shown below) was created in 2006.
 It was revised in 2014, and added to Unicode in 2016.

 If you need to type in many different languages, the Q International Keyboard can help.
 It enables you to type almost any language that uses the Latin, Cyrillic or Greek alphabets, and is free.

 Note: all links on this site to Amazon.com, Amazon.co.uk and Amazon.fr are affiliate links.
 This means I earn a commission if you click on any of them and buy something.
 So by clicking on these links you can help to support this site.